Get E-Book

 // logs: "Adding listener for connection"

-The 'newListener' event fires for every on(), once(), addListener(), and prependListener() call.
-The symmetric counterpart is 'removeListener', which fires after a listener is removed.
-The asymmetry (newListener fires before add, removeListener fires after remove) is documented behavior.
+The 'newListener' event fires for every on(), once(), addListener(), prependListener(), and prependOnceListener() call.
+Its counterpart, 'removeListener', fires after a listener is removed.
+That asymmetry is documented behavior.

 once()

-once(eventName, listener) creates a wrapper function around your listener.
-The wrapper, when called, first removes itself using off(), then calls your original function.
-The listener fires exactly one time, then it's gone.
+once(eventName, listener) keeps the same registration shape but changes what gets stored.
+Instead of storing your listener directly, EventEmitter creates a wrapper around it.
+When the wrapper is called, it first removes itself with off(), then calls your original function.
+The listener fires exactly one time, then it is gone.

 ee.once('ready', () => {